-- are disabled, have certain health conditions, or have specific additional needs - have SEND, regardless of whether they have a statutory EHC plan - have mental health needs - are young carers - show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - are frequently missing or going missing from care or from home - are at risk of modern slavery, trafficking, or sexual or criminal exploitation - · are at risk of being radicalised or exploited - have family members in prison, or are affected by parental offending - are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - misuse drugs or alcohol - have returned home to their family from care - are at risk of "honour-based" abuse (HBA), such as FGM or forced marriage - are privately fostered. - are persistently absent from education, including persistent absences for part of the school day - show early signs of abuse and/or neglect in other ways.
+- are disabled, have certain health conditions, or have specific additional needs - have SEND, regardless of whether they have a statutory EHC plan - have mental health needs - are young carers - show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - are frequently missing or going missing from care or from home - are at risk of modern slavery, trafficking, or sexual or criminal exploitation - are at risk of being radicalised or exploited - have family members in custody or are affected by parental offending. - are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - are misusing drugs or alcohol - have returned home to their family from care - are at risk of "honour-based" abuse (HBA), such as FGM or forced marriage - are privately fostered. - have experienced multiple suspensions and are at risk of, or have experienced, permanent exclusion from school, alternative provision or a Pupil Referral Unit.